The Importance of Prebiotics for Dogs and Cats and Where to Find Them

 Tripe

 Oh tripe.
 What pet owner doesn’t love the aromatic wonder that is tripe.
 This is another good species-appropriate prebiotic food.
 Plus, tripe contains pre-digested plant matter, digestive enzymes, and probiotics.
 It’s also high in protein and an excellent addition to the raw diet for several meals per week.
 Most dogs love the taste.
+Just be sure to get green tripe, not bleached tripe!
+Here’s more about tripe.

 Fruits and Vegetables

-Many different fruits and vegetable contain prebiotics, making them an easy way to get this essential element into your animal’s diet.
-Berries, apples, bananas, and watermelon are good sources when it comes to fruit.
+Many different fruits and vegetables contain prebiotics, making them an easy way to get this essential element into your animal’s diet.
+Berries, apples, bananas, and watermelons are good sources when it comes to fruit.
 For vegetables, cabbage, dandelion greens, asparagus, broccoli, and cauliflower are high in prebiotics.
 Of course, these are more for dogs than cats since cats typically only need about 5% or less in their diets.

 Prebiotics for the Win